Curative Care Blogs

 - Introduce topics in conversation or participate in back and forth conversation (three years)

 - Pay attention and respond to facial expressions or gestures - “Stop!” when a hand is held up along with a firm facial expression (four - five years)

 - Recognize they are not being understood or know how to rephrase what they want. (four years)

 *Please note: Consideration should be given that this is not an all-inclusive list and that skills development occurs in a range of time.

 If you have concerns regarding your child’s speech, talk to your pediatrician about seeking help from a licensed Speech Language Pathologist.
-Curative New Berlin Therapies has long been the provider of choice in this area with expertise in all aspects of child development, including movement, speech, feeding, and sensory processing - also specializing in sports rehabilitation and post-concussion therapy.
+Curative New Berlin Therapies has long been the provider of choice in this area with expertise in all aspects of child development, including movement, speech, feeding, and sensory processing.

 Share our blog